-Compact Kitchens: Who says they’re a disadvantage?
+Compact kitchens: Who says they’re a disadvantage?

 In today’s post, we share the secrets to making the most of your small kitchen.
 The objective: win the battle for space and achieve a practical and modern kitchen where you love spending time.

-We can’t avoid the fact that homes are decreasing in size and that kitchen space tends to be sacrificed in favor of the living room or master bedroom.
+We can’t avoid the fact that homes are decreasing in size and that kitchen space tends to be sacrificed in favour of the living room or master bedroom.
 On the other hand, instead of being hidden away, kitchens are given more prominence in the main areas of the home.
 How to decorate a small kitchen How to make the most of the available space Visual tricks to help you “amplify” a compact kitchen Here are our 10 tips and tricks to follow, in order of process:

 1. Arrange your kitchen according to its shape

 The first factor that affects a kitchen layout is, obviously, the floor space.
 A long, thin “tube” kitchen is not the same as an L- or U-shaped kitchen.
 The latter might be the most promising as it lends itself to a square, well-proportioned layout.
 Don’t be disheartened, however, as every room shape can be used to its best advantage.